 Terrorism Risk Insurance Program

-The reason why terrorism is so difficult to insure is because the acts are relatively infrequent and they are not random in nature, since they are deliberate attacks.
+Terrorism is so difficult to insure because the acts are relatively infrequent and they are not random in nature, since they are deliberate attacks.
 Hence, it is difficult to calculate the probability of a terrorist attack and what the maximum claim would be, especially since terrorists would be more likely to select targets that would maximize loss of life and damage.
 Additionally, only people who are most at risk of terrorist attacks would be likely to purchase the insurance, leading to adverse selection.
 For these types of risks, insurance companies and reinsurers generally use risk models as an attempt to calculate the likelihood of a terrorist attack, but it is virtually impossible to gauge how accurate these risk models will ultimately be.
 The federal government's reinsurance program limits the maximum loss for insurers.
-The industry must retain a certain amount of risk through deductibles and copayments, known as the insurance marketplace aggregate retention.
+The industry must retain some risk through deductibles and copayments, known as the insurance marketplace aggregate retention.
 With the 2015 extension of the Terrorist Act, this insurance marketplace aggregate retention limit increases annually in steps, ultimately reaching $37.5 billion in 2020.

 Small Business Administration (SBA) Surety Bond Guarantee Program